How SourceVault works

 Everything ships with a browser dashboard, so the whole team can use it without touching a terminal:

-1. Connect your source control.
-Sign in to GitHub, GitLab, or Bitbucket once.
+1. Sign in to GitHub, GitLab, or Bitbucket once.
 Browse and autocomplete your repositories as you type, and clone private repos without per-clone credentials.

-2. Index in one click.
-Repositories index automatically on import.
-Update, sync, or switch branches per repo — and a stale index is one click from fresh.
+2. Repositories index automatically on import.
+Update, sync, or switch branches per repo; a stale index is one click from fresh.

-3. Search and Ask.
-Literal and semantic search with file-type filters, plus Ask mode for grounded answers where every citation clicks open to its source.
+3. Search and Ask cover retrieval: literal and semantic search with file-type filters, plus Ask mode for grounded answers where every citation clicks open to its source.
 History and archive are built in.

-4. Read the source, in place.
-Citations and search results open the full file in a syntax-highlighted viewer — cited lines marked and scrolled into view, 15 languages, selectable light and dark code themes.
+4. Citations and search results open the full file in a syntax-highlighted viewer, with cited lines marked and scrolled into view.
+15 languages, selectable light and dark code themes.

-5. Set a watch.
-Pin a question as a standing check.
-After every reindex it re-asks itself and flags you when the cited answer drifts — "did the auth flow change this sprint?" answers itself.
+5. Set a watch to pin a question as a standing check.
+After every reindex it runs again and flags you if the cited answer has drifted.
+Useful for questions like "did the auth flow change this sprint?"

 See it on your own code

-The trial is the real product on one repository — no account, no card, nothing leaves your machine.
+The trial is the real product on one repository, with no account or card required.